Little House on the Prairie

 The Little House on the Prairie books comprise a series of American children's novels written by Laura Ingalls Wilder (b.
 Laura Elizabeth Ingalls).
-The stories are based on her childhood and adolescence in the American Midwest (Wisconsin, Kansas, Minnesota, South Dakota, and Missouri) between 1870 and 1894.
+The stories are based on her childhood and adulthood in the American Midwest (Wisconsin, Kansas, Minnesota, South Dakota, and Missouri) between 1872–94.
 Eight of the novels were completed by Wilder, and published by Harper & Brothers in the 1930s and 1940s, during her lifetime.
 The name "Little House" appears in the first and third novels in the series, while the third is identically titled Little House on the Prairie.
 The second novel, meanwhile, was about her husband's childhood.

 The first draft of a ninth novel was published posthumously in 1971 and is commonly included in the series.
 A tenth book, the non-fiction On the Way Home, is Laura Ingalls Wilder's diary of the years after 1894, when she, her husband and their daughter moved from De Smet, South Dakota to Mansfield, Missouri, where they settled permanently.
 It was also published posthumously, in 1962, and includes commentary by her daughter, Rose Wilder Lane.

 The Little House books have been adapted for stage or screen more than once, most successfully as the American television series Little House on the Prairie, which ran from 1974 to 1983.
 As well as an anime (Laura, the Prairie Girl) and many spin-off books, there are cookbooks and various other licensed products representative of the books.